How often should I cut my lawn?

 How do I stop weeds growing in my lawn?

-Weed control is quite simple, if you're okay with using selective herbicides, applications directly on the undesired weeds will prove effective in control of most.
-Many businesses offer lawn treatment plans for fertilisation and weed control.
-If you don't like using chemical, you've got two options; Pull them by hand or suppress them by encouraging a thick lawn to smother everything else
+Many businesses offer lawn treatment plans for fertilisation, weed control and fungal/disease control.
+If you don't like using chemical, you've got a few options; Pull them by hand or suppress them by encouraging a thick lawn to smother everything else and cut higher, and more frequently